Parameters by theme

 Parameter Subfield Values Description

-entities id {{id:("string", "string", ... "string")}} This parameter is used to find stories based on the specified entities id in stories.
-When querying for entities, we recommend that users make searches using nested queries.
+entities id {{id:("string", "string", ... "string")}} Find stories based on the specified entities' id in stories.
+When querying for entities, we recommend that users search using nested queries.
 You can learn more about these queries on the Common Workflows page.

-entities links.wikipedia {{links.wikipedia:"url string"}} This parameter is used to find stories based on the specified entities Wikipedia URL in stories.
+entities links.wikipedia {{links.wikipedia:"url string"}} Find stories based on the specified entities Wikipedia URL in stories.
 When querying for entities, we recommend that users search using nested queries.
 You can learn more about these queries on the Common Workflows page.

-entities stock_ticker {{stock_ticker:"string"}} This parameter is used to find stories based on the specified stock tickers of entities in stories.
-When querying for entities, we recommend that users make searches using nested queries.
+entities stock_ticker {{stock_ticker:"string"}} Find stories based on the specified stock tickers of entities in stories.
+When querying for entities, we recommend that users search using nested queries.
 You can learn more about these queries on the Common Workflows page.

-entities surface_forms.text {{surface_forms.text:("string")}} This parameter is used to find stories based on the specified entities surface form text in stories.
-When querying for entities, we recommend that users make searches using nested queries.
+entities surface_forms.text {{surface_forms.text:("string")}} Find stories based on the specified entities' surface form text in stories.
+When querying for entities, we recommend that users search using nested queries.
 You can learn more about these queries on the Common Workflows page.

-entities overall_prominence {{overall_prominence:[* TO *]}} This parameter is used to find stories based on the prominence of the entity is in the article.
+entities overall_prominence {{overall_prominence:[* TO *]}} Find stories based on the prominence of the entity in the article.

-entities element {{element:(title OR body)}} This parameter is used to indicate the entity search is to be performed on title or body of the article.
+entities element {{element:(title OR body)}} Specify wether the entity search is to be performed on the title or body of the article.

 Common workflows